Alot vs. A Lot vs. Allot: When to Use Each One (With Examples)

 ✅ Formal: He has considerable experience in the field.

-Here are a few more examples that demonstrate how “a lot” works in different contexts:
+Here are a few more examples showing how “a lot” is used in different situations:

 As a subject: